Feyerabend/vm/jvm1/README.md

 Reading from the file in sequence we get to where there is supposed to be "this class name".
 We can see that at '#07' there is a code '7' which means 'Class' (look at the source of 'classread.py').
 This appears exactly at the place where the class name should be indicated according to the specification.
-The reference then (8) points to '#08' of "type" '1' which is UTF8 and the value is 'Mul'.
+The reference then (8) points to '#08' of tag type '1' which is UTF8 and the value is 'Mul'.
 Hence *Mul* is the name of the *class*.